GabeScott/standard-works-vault/General Conference/2008 April - Abundantly Blessed.md

 # Abundantly Blessed

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2008 General Conference*

+>*Our testimonies have been strengthened.
+I believe we are all the more determined to live the principles of the gospel of Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2008/04/abundantly-blessed?lang=eng)

-I’ve been attending conference for a long time.
-But I think I’ve never felt quite as richly blessed as during this session.
+I’ve been attending conference for a long time, but I think I’ve never felt quite as richly blessed as during this session.
 We’ve had rapid-fire messages from a lot of speakers, but every one touched on a very important subject.
 We’ve had a smorgasbord today of faith, of love, and of counsel.
 Let’s incorporate these things in our lives.

 Brother Ballard, several years ago my dear wife went to the hospital.
 She left a note behind for the children: “Dear children, do not let Daddy touch the microwave”—followed by a comma, “or the stove, or the dishwasher, or the dryer.”
 I’m embarrassed to add any more to that list.